-Rachel is the founder of Dotiau and has 20 years of experience working as a social researcher in Wales in both academia and the public sector, fourteen of these in a leadership role.
+Rachel is the founder of Dotiau and has over 25 years of experience working as a social researcher in Wales in both academia and the public sector, twenty of these in a leadership role.

 She is expert in undertaking and applying research and insight to a public policy environment.
 Rachel uses her critical analysis capabilities and leadership to support people and organisations to bring about positive change.